johnson-stuart/johnson-stuart.github.io/README.md

 ## About

-This site serves as my professional portfolio and a space to document my learning journey in web development, game development, and data science.
+This site serves as my professional portfolio and a space to document my learning journey in web development and for sharing hobbies.

 ## Resources

 I'm learning responsive web design on Freecodecamp.org - https://www.freecodecamp.org/learn/responsive-web-design-v9/

 My AI teacher and helper is Claude - https://claude.ai/

+I'm using Formspree for my contact form - https://formspree.io/

 ## Tech Stack